OpenSpace/OpenSpace-Docs/content/milky-way/galaxy/milky-way-arms-labels/index.md

 :::

 There remains some debate about the positions and names of some of these arms.
 It's widely accepted that our neighboring arm toward the center of the Galaxy is the Sagittarius-Carina Arm, and the arm beside the Sun looking away from the center is the Perseus Arm.
-We exist on a sub-arm called the Orion Spur, or the Orion-Cygnus Arm.
+We exist on a sub-arm called the Orion Spur, or the Orion-Cygnus Arm---though that, too, is a topic for debate among scientists.

 ## Limitations

 One severe limitation of this asset is that it is merely a flat, two-dimensional image with words on it.
 So, there is a right side and a wrong side to view it from.
-These are not dynamic labels as used for other data in OpenSpace.
+These are not dynamic, interactive labels as used for other data in OpenSpace.
 These are baked into an image that is superimposed on the Milky Way.
 So, if you view it from underneath, the words will be backwards, as seen in the image below.

 :::{figure} milkyway_arms_labels_backwards.png
 :align: center